kjoh7/Portfolio/Resume.md

 -Trained new associates.

 ## California State University, Monterey Bay
--Bachelors Of Science	in Communication Design
+- Bachelors Of Science in Communication Design
--Expected Graduation: May 2027
+- Expected Graduation: May 2027
--Location: Seaside, CA
+- Location: Seaside, CA

 ## RELEVANT COURSEWORK
--CST 227 - Design Fundamentals: Builds abilities in digital graphic media production while examining historical trends, typography, color theory, and visual design principles.
+- CST 227 - Design Fundamentals: Builds abilities in digital graphic media production while examining historical trends, typography, color theory, and visual design principles.
 Tackles visual communication design difficulties by creating original vector and bitmap imagery using the design process.
--CST 230 - Digital Media Tools II: Integrates audio, video, and animation authoring software to design, manage, and create a multimedia project.
+- CST 230 - Digital Media Tools II: Integrates audio, video, and animation authoring software to design, manage, and create a multimedia project.
 This course covers the planning, sketching, and storyboarding of video projects while introducing tools and techniques for creating audio and visual digital effects, along with essential design principles and video composition.